Night Of A Hundred Songs

 That said, she's also the first guest from this season who already had an established comedic career, so I felt a little ripped off that she had to share the show with two musical guests.
 Luckily, not only were Bernadette's songs fun but the other guest in question were The Go-Go's and Billy Joel.
 I just wished that they used one of the two guests to fill the time with one of the lamer hosts.

-Speaking of which, all of the music guests have been amazing.
-Both the bands and the song choices have been amazing so far and I'm even more impressed by some of the names that I see in the upcoming queue.
-This may be the first and potentially only season that I've looked more forward to the musical performances than I've been interested in the host.
+Speaking of which, all of the musical guests have been amazing.
+Both the bands and the song choices have been amazing so far, and I'm even more impressed by some of the names that I see in the upcoming queue.
+This may be the first and potentially the only season that I've looked more forward to the musical performances than I've been interested in the host.

 I'm really looking forward to tomorrow's show because I already have the subtitle based on the guest alone which will be something to the effect of Tim Curry With A Side Of Meatloaf.
 Which also means back to back episodes where I am a fan of both the host as well as the band.